This page

 Swelling in the Legs (Oedema), Abdomen

-(Ascites) or Face
+(Ascites) or Feet

-lungs (pulmonary oedema), or around the lungs (pleural effusion) or in the
+around the lungs (pleural effusion)

-abdomen (ascites).
 Your cat may appear swollen in the legs, face or

 abdomen.
 When Harpsie